Cambodia

 Impacted Last Year

-Established in September of 2019, our Learning & Mentoring Center in Phnom Penh, Cambodia serves a community that is in great need.
+Established in September 2019, our Learning & Mentoring Center in Phnom Penh, Cambodia, serves a community in great need.
 According to the World Bank, around 4.5 million people in Cambodia live at or near the poverty line.
 That’s approximately 35% of the country’s population.

-When we first opened our doors in Cambodia, 84 students registered in courses covering English, basic computer skills, graphic design, sales/customer service, and personal leadership.
-Courses are given daily over a 15-week period, with three semesters annually.
+Our vocational courses cover English, basic computer skills, graphic design, sales/customer service, entrepreneurship, and personal leadership.
+Classes are given daily over 15 weeks, with three semesters annually.

-Upon graduation, students that complete the program will have greater opportunities for job placement and business creation.
-They will also have a better understanding of how to decrease personal consumer debt while increasing self-reliance.
+Upon graduation, students who complete the program will have greater job placement and business creation opportunities.
+They will also better understand how to manage their incomes while decreasing personal consumer debt and saving for the future.

-Read below to learn more about the amazing impact being made in Cambodia.
+Read below to learn more about the fantastic impact being made in Cambodia.

 Cambodia